 Alice Pung’s first book, Unpolished Gem, is an Australian bestseller which won the Australian Book Industry Newcomer of the Year Award and was shortlisted in the Victorian and NSW Premiers’ Literary awards.
 It was published in the UK and USA in separate editions and has been translated into several languages including Italian, German and Indonesian.

 Alice is a qualified lawyer and still works as a legal researcher in the area of minimum wages and pay equity.
-She lives with her husband Nick at Janet Clarke Hall, the University of Melbourne, where she is the Artist in Residence.
+She lives with her husband Nick and three children at Janet Clarke Hall, the University of Melbourne, where she is the Artist in Residence.

 In 2008 Alice was the Asialink Writer-in-Residence at Peking University, and in 2009 Alice attended the Iowa International Writing Program as the Australian writer representative.

 In 2010 Alice was the US Department of State's Australian Representative of the Fall and Recovery Tour of disaster and conflict sites in America.

 Alice has also given guest lectures at Vassar College and Brown University; and spoken about literary translation at the University of Bologna, the University of Milan and the University of Pisa with her Italian translator and friend Adele D'Arcangelo.